kcl-ddh/digipal/README.md

 To see or manually install all the requirements consult the requirements.txt file provided.

 ### Database
+**In order to run the Digipal's Database we used a PostgresQL.
+Therefore, we recommend you to use PostgresQL as well since we cannot ensure that the database will work on other RDBs.**

 Set up the database in your local_settings.py file and fill the DATABASES object with your settings:

 	DATABASES = {